 This depends on whether you are going to add color to the gray version or use the already-colored version.
 Obviously, if you are hand coloring the black & white one, or labeling the blank one, it will take more time.
 Just the assembly of the hat takes about 10-15 minutes for an adult, but more like 15-25 minutes for a student (and they often need help with the center seam).
-If you are using this activity in a classroom, allow most or all of a class period to color and assemble.

 Materials you will need:

-Copies of the pattern pages printed onto card stock, scissors, glue, tape, crayons or colored pencils if adding your own color
+Copies of the pattern pages printed onto card stock, scissors, glue, tape, and crayons or colored pencils if adding your own color

 BUT WAIT–THERE’S MORE!
 WOULD YOU LIKE A SONG TO GO WITH THE HAT?